stacksjs/table-elements/README.md

 ## 🐙 Features

-This cross-framework (React, Vue, Svelte, etc.) component library is compatible.
+This cross-framework (React, Vue, Svelte, Angular, HTML, etc.) component library is compatible for the following features:

 - `<table-v2 />`
   - quickly & simply develop a highly-configurable table UI without worrying about the backend
   - "facet filtering" & "table head sorting" natively built in
   - Meilisearch & Laravel Scout API compatible

+- `<table-configure />`
+  - simple way to configure the table in a HTML semantic fashion

 Read more about these features in their respective [docs](https://meema.xyz/docs).